PRAY TOGETHER

 • What needs to be done on the outside of our home that needs special attention?

-• Who’s to do what?
+• Who is designated to do what?

-• Where are we this month in keeping to our agreed upon budget—are we on track?
+• Where are we this month in keeping to our agreed upon budget —are we on track?

 • Do we have any new expenses coming up that we need to be aware of?